repaygithub/cactus/docs/Internationalization/API Documentation.md

     </I18NSection>
   )
 }
-// Section overridden; translations for "my-section" will be loaded const override = () => {
+// Section overridden; translations for "my-section" will be used const override = () => {
   return (
     <I18nSection name="example">